M.D. Program OASIS

 Laura Chan, Med26

-A native Oregonian, Laura is passionate about mentoring and uplifting the next generation of diverse physicians.
-As her journey to medical school included many enriching detours, Laura enjoys utilizing her role as an OASIS student advisor in the outreach stream to connect with rising premedical students from diverse backgrounds and underserved areas, encouraging them to pursue their dreams and someday give back to their communities.
+A native Oregonian, Laura Chan is passionate about mentoring and uplifting the next generation of diverse physicians.
+As her journey to medical school included many enriching detours, she enjoys utilizing her role as an OASIS student advisor in the outreach stream to connect with rising premedical students from diverse backgrounds and underserved areas, encouraging them to pursue their dreams and someday give back to their communities.

 Carolyn Green